RayHightower/RayHightower.com/_posts/2019-03-04-ai-superpowers-by-kai-fu-lee.markdown

 In their quest to mimic human intelligence, AI researchers in the 1980s pursued two primary paths.

-* Rules-based systems.
-Long chains of if-then-else rules
+* **Rules-based systems**.
+Long chains of `if-then-else` statements.
+In order to build a rules-based system, the developer must have access to subject matter experts who know the problem domain well.
+And then they must work arduously to predict every possible stimulus and response.
+Broad, unpredictable domains are more difficult to handle this way.
-* Neural networks.
-Rather than try to think of every possible scenario up from, the idea is to expose the system to a wide variety of circumstances that force the system to "learn" the desired behavior.
-For example, a certain robot designed by Boston Dynamics learns how to walk every time the sytem is rebooted.
+* **Neural networks**.
+Rather than try to think of every possible scenario in advance, the developer exposes the neural net to a wide variety of scenarios that force the system to "learn" the desired behavior over time.
+For example, when teaching a neural net to recognize a picture of a cat, the developer might shows the system a large number of cat pictures (labeled "cat") and a large number of pictures without cats (labeled "not-cat").
+Over time, the neural net grows stronger in its predictive ability.

-[show an illustration of that robot]

-Today, in the year 2019, most researchers refer to neural networks by their new name: deep learning.
+Neural networks fell out of favor in the 1990s because computer hardware was not powerful enough to make them effective.
+In recent years, neural nets have re-emerged under a new name, _deep learning networks_.

 ### What Is Deep Learning?